Recognition of same-sex unions in Cambodia: Public opinion

 In 2015, TNS Cambodia conducted a survey focusing on attitudes towards LGBT people in Cambodia.
-The sample was 1,563 people from 10 different provinces.
-1,085 identified as straight and 478 identified as LGBT.
+The sample was 1,563 people from 10 different provinces, with 1,085 identifying as straight and 478 identifying as LGBT.
 60% lived in rural areas, 24% in urban areas and 16% in semi-urban Phnom Penh.
-Support for same-sex marriage was 38% among straight people, while 42% were opposed and 20% were neutral.
-Among LGBT people, 94% expressed support for same-sex marriage: from 96% among transgender women to 89% among gay men; 3% of LGBT people expressed opposition.
-In total, 55% of respondents were in favour of same-sex marriage, 30% were opposed and 15% were neutral.
+Support for same-sex marriage stood at 38% among straight people, while 42% were opposed and 20% were undecided.
+Among LGBT people, 94% supported same-sex marriage—from 96% among transgender women to 89% among gay men—and 3% were opposed.
+In total, 55% of respondents were in favour of same-sex marriage, 30% were opposed and 15% were undecided.
 The most frequent reasons for approval were "human rights" and "it is in their [LGBT people] nature", whereas opponents cited "against Khmer values and traditions" and "against human nature" as their most frequent reasons for disapproval.

 A June–September 2022 Pew Research Center poll showed that 57% of Cambodians supported same-sex marriage (17% "strongly" and 40% "somewhat"), while 42% opposed (34% "strongly" and 8% "somewhat").
 When divided by age, support was highest among 18–34-year-olds at 67% and lowest among those aged 35 and above at 48%.
 Women (62%) were also more likely to support same-sex marriage than men (50%).
 This level of support was the third highest among the six Southeast Asian countries polled, behind Vietnam at 65% and Thailand at 60%, but ahead of Singapore at 45%, Malaysia at 17%, and Indonesia at 5%.